Church of the Holy Sepulchre: Tax and land disputes

-In February 2018, the church was closed following a tax dispute over 152 million euros of uncollected taxes on church properties.
-The city hall stressed that the Church of the Holy Sepulchre and all other churches are exempt from the taxes, with the changes only affecting establishments like "hotels, halls and businesses" owned by the churches.
+In February 2018, the church was closed following a tax dispute over of uncollected taxes on church properties.
+The Jerusalem city hall stressed that the Church of the Holy Sepulchre and all other churches are exempt from the taxes, with the changes only affecting establishments like "hotels, halls and businesses" owned by the churches.

 There was a lock-in protest against an Israeli legislative proposal which would expropriate church lands that had been sold to private companies since 2010, a measure which church leaders assert constitutes a serious violation of their property rights and the Status Quo.
 In a joint official statement the church authorities protested what they considered to be the peak of a systematic campaign in:

 a discriminatory and racist bill that targets solely the properties of the Christian community in the Holy Land ...
 This reminds us all of laws of a similar nature which were enacted against the Jews during dark periods in Europe.

 The 2018 taxation affair does not cover any church buildings or religious related facilities (because they are exempt by law), but commercial facilities such as the Notre Dame Hotel which was not paying the municipal property tax, and any land which is owned and used as a commercial land.
 The church holds the rights to land where private homes have been constructed, and some of the disagreement had been raised after the Knesset had proposed a bill that will make it harder for a private company not to extend a lease for land used by homeowners.
 The church leaders have said that such a bill will make it harder for them to sell church-owned lands.
 According to The Jerusalem Post:

 The stated aim of the bill is to protect homeowners against the possibility that private companies will not extend their leases of land on which their houses or apartments stand.